xtremestuff/protune-transforms/README.md

 #### Usage in ACES via LUT Menu
-To use in ACES via the LUT menu (or DaVinci CTL if using Resolve 16 or below), copy the IDT folder contents to the LUT folder and comment out the first few lines as follows:
+To (optionally) use in ACES via the LUT menu (or DaVinci CTL if using Resolve 16 or below), copy the IDT folder contents to the LUT folder and comment out the first few lines as follows:

 ```
 //#if (__RESOLVE_VER_MAJOR__ >= 17)